-Brazil has a huge market for English teachers and is probably one of if not the largest of the countries in our teach English in central and South America list.
+Brazil has a huge market for English teachers who are searching for English teaching jobs abroad and is probably one of if not the largest of the countries in our teach English in central and South America list.
 The ability to teach English in Brazil is not as difficult as some of the other more sought after locations.
 The country is on the fast track of development and globalisation.
 The demand for English speaking skills has grown in proportion to the growth in Brazil’s trade and business links with the rest of the world.
 But the demand for English teachers is matched by an equally aggressive supply.

 Patience is the key to success in your teach English in Brazil campaign.
 This is a laidback country and you may be a little surprised at the initial lack of response to your applications.
 Do not get disheartened.
 The schools where you have sent your applications will get back to you – it takes a little longer than it does elsewhere to get replies to your emails and enquiries.
 But this easy approach to life is what attracts so many people to Brazil.